warboy7/writeups/DeadFace CTF 2025/pwn/echo chamber.md

-### challenge
 DEADFACE loves their vintage tech, but their "Echo Chamber" chat bot has a critical flaw from the old days.
 It echoes messages without sanitizing input, potentially leaking sensitive data.
 As a Turbo Tactical operative, connect to the remote service at echochamber.deadface.io:13337 and exploit it to reveal a hidden flag.

 ---
-When we connect to the remote server it simply echoes back whatever we send, and because the challenge hints at a possible format-string vulnerability, a sensible test is to send the string `%s` to see how the server processes it.
+when we connect to the remote server it simply echoes back whatever we send, and because the challenge hints at a possible format-string vulnerability, a sensible test is to send the string `%s` to see how the server processes it.
 ```bash
 ~  nc echochamber.deadface.io 13337
 DEADFACE Echo Chamber